• Skip to primary navigation

 • You have other commitments, such as a family or a hobby, that you have chosen to prioritize.

-• You’ve determined that you don’t want to leave your current job right now.
+• You’ve determined that you don’t want to leave your current job.

 • You have simply changed your mind.